 - Putting a stop to the deceptive, unjust and fraudulent practices by business firms

 - Informing businesses and consumers about their duties, responsibilities and rights

 - Making sure that no deceptive and/or misleading labels are used by manufacturers

 - Filing lawsuits against firms or individuals found selling defective products or violating consumer rights

 Sadly, however, thousands of lawsuits continue to be filed against manufacturer every year due to the harm or injury caused by their defective products.
-The website of the Chris Mayo Law Firm says that records from the National Center for Health Statistics show more than 31 million people being injured every year due to irresponsible behavior of certain individuals and/or businesses, such as drivers, medical professionals, business owners, manufacturers, and others.
+Records from the National Center for Health Statistics show more than 31 million people being injured every year due to irresponsible behavior of certain individuals and/or businesses, such as drivers, medical professionals, business owners, manufacturers, and others.

 The effect of this irresponsibility is extended to the manufacture of various goods, like electronic devices, safety gadgets for children, toys, medical device, prescription drug and other pharmaceutical products, food, vehicles, tools, and many others.